 A group of administrators, faculty, and professional staff have been working diligently since April 2020 to develop this plan and remains engaged in implementing and updating it.
-With its array of graduate and professional programs that run throughout the calendar year, UNE has already welcomed back students in June on both the Biddeford and Portland campuses.
-Likewise, faculty with research laboratories began returning to campus in June and will continue to do so throughout the summer months.
-The experiences of the students, faculty and professional staff in the College of Dental Medicine, College of Osteopathic Medicine, Westbrook College of Health Professions, and the Office of Research and Scholarship will allow us to further refine this plan in advance of the new and returning undergraduate and graduate students in fall 2020.
+With its array of graduate and professional programs that run throughout the calendar year, UNE welcomed back students in June on both the Biddeford and Portland campuses.
+Likewise, faculty with research laboratories began returning to campus in June and continued to do so throughout the summer months.
+The experiences of the students, faculty, and professional staff in the College of Dental Medicine, College of Osteopathic Medicine, Westbrook College of Health Professions, and the Office of Research and Scholarship haveallowed us to further refine this plan in preparation for the new and returning undergraduate and graduate students in fall 2020.